giellalt/giellalt.github.io/dicts/nds/NDSDeveloping.md

 You may encounter the message `UnknownLocaleError: unknown locale 'sma'` or a similar one on starting up or compiling strings.

 Some of our interface languages are not in the standard Babel list of possible locales (.dat files).
-The file needed should be at neahttadigisanit/src/env/lib/python2.7/site-packages/babel/localedata/sma.dat (or another file for another language).
-Some files are provided for convenience in [the repository](https://github.com/giellatekno/neahttadigisanit/tree/master/src/localedata).
+Therefore, the required files must be copied from the NDS `localedata` ddirectory into babel's `locale-data` directory.
+This should be done automatically by NDS if encountered while running (see `i18n/utils.py:copy_custom_locales`), but if it is not, you may have to do it manually.
+The files should be put in `neahttadigisanit/src/env/lib/python3.9/site-packages/babel/locale-data/sma.dat` (or another file for another language).
+All existing custom localization files are provided for convenience in [the repository](https://github.com/giellatekno/neahttadigisanit/tree/master/src/localedata).
 If the one you need is not there, then you need to generate it yourself.
-See instructions at [NDSLocalisations](NDSLocalisations)
+See instructions at [NDSLocalisations](NDSLocalisations).